KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Inverse orientation refers to a metaphysical tendency
 that moves away from Aion
-and the centropic path of coherence, unity, and reintegration.
+and the centropic path of coherence, harmony, and reintegration.

 It is not inherently entropic,
 but becomes so when expressed through: